amandasambawa/MyLookBook/README.md

 Here are the steps to run the application:

-1.  git clone https://github.com/amandasambawa/MyLookbook.git(In any directory you would like)
+1.  git clone https://github.com/amandasambawa/MyLookbook.git (In any directory you would like)

 2.  cd into the cloned repo